 There are millions of images of Picasso’s work on the internet, yet multiple searches do not produce one single image source for these mosaics.
 One wonders why?
 Where are the rest of them?
 Who bought them?
 Do they still exist and if so, where are they?
 One website suggests an estimated 350 of his works have been stolen, more than any other artist.
 Are the mosaics among those missing assets?

-The Williamson book does not indicate the materials used in the mosaics, but legal documents (more on this below) make reference to a fabrication in stone and colored glass.
-The pieces were set using the direct method onto wood panel, (as shown in the photo above) a common substrate of the era.
-The outline was marked out in paint.
+The Williamson book does not indicate the materials used in the mosaics, but legal documents (more on this below) make reference to a fabrication in stone and colored glass (smalti).
+The pieces were set using the direct method onto wood panel, a common substrate of the era, as shown in the photo above of Boyesen in his studio.
+Picasso could have painted his design directly onto the wood.
 One wonders if Picasso himself painted onto the surface or if Hjalmar was transferring Picasso’s smaller sketch onto the board.
-The pieces possess a certain calm, grounded feeling, in no small part due to Boyesen’s choice of setting style.
-The works are done in opus tessalatum, a linear setting matrix with the tesserae (pieces) cut to the same general size overall.
-Round faces, however, called out for a concentric setting pattern, with some directional, curvilinear intervention as needed, seen in the example of Tete Barbue.
+The mosaic works possess a certain calm, grounded feeling, in no small part due to Boyesen’s choice of setting style.
+The works are primarily executed using opus tessalatum, a linear setting matrix with the tesserae (pieces) cut to the same general size overall.
+Round faces, however, called out for a concentric setting pattern, with some directional, curvilinear intervention as needed, seen in the example of Tête Barbue.

 Family Friends